aomsin2526/BadHTAB/README.md

 This exploit **requires soldering**, soldering isn't difficult part.
 Getting it to boot and stable after solder is.

-This exploit are based from xorloser's implementation called **Xorhack**.
+This exploit is based from xorloser's implementation called **Xorhack**.